 Step-by-Step: Build a Website That Actually Sells

-If you’re wondering how do I make a website to sell stuff, here’s a step-by-step guide to help you get started.
+If you are wondering how to make a website to sell stuff, here is the step-by-step process.

 Choose What You Want to Sell